Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Introduction

 We note that $\I_\mt = \J_\mt = \{0\}$.
 Every $\I_F$ is $F^\perp$-invariant (in fact the largest $F^\perp$-invariant ideal of $\J_F$), and the family $\I$ is partially ordered.
 In order to understand a general equivariant quotient, we pare down these properties.

 First we consider the case where $\L$ is a $2^d$-tuple of $X$ satisfying $\L \subseteq \I$; we term such tuples as (E)-$2^d$-tuples (where ``E" stands for embedding).
-By definition the quotient $\N\O(\L,X)$ lies in-between $\N\T_X$ and $\N\O_X$, and thus is injective on $X$.
-In Propositions \ref{P:e inv} and \ref{P:e po}, we show that we can then induce (E)-$2^d$-tuples $\Inv(\L)$ and $\PO(\L)$ defined by
+By definition the quotient $\N\O(\L,X)$ lies in-between $\N\T_X$ and $\N\O_X$, and thus $X$ embeds into $\N\O(\L,X)$.
+In Lemma \ref{L:e inv} and Lemma \ref{L:e po}, we show that we can then induce (E)-$2^d$-tuples $\Inv(\L)$ and $\PO(\L)$ defined by

 for all $F \subseteq [d]$, such that $\L \subseteq \Inv(\L)$, $\L \subseteq \PO(\L)$ and

 In particular $\Inv(\L)$ is invariant, $\PO(\L)$ is partially ordered, and $\PO(\L)$ is invariant if $\L$ is invariant.
 Hence without loss of generality we may restrict to invariant, partially ordered (E)-$2^d$-tuples of ideals by replacing $\L$ with $\PO(\Inv(\L))$.
 However, as we demonstrate in Example \ref{E:not en}, these properties alone do not provide injectivity of the association $\L \mapsto \N\O(\L,X)$.
 It is not hard to see that there is a unique maximal (E)-$2^d$-tuple $\M$ such that $\PO(\Inv(\L)) \subseteq \M$ and